openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/RHEL 8-based distro Root on ZFS/1-preparation.rst

 .. contents:: Table of Contents
    :local:

 #.
-Download a variant of Fedora 34 live image
+Download a variant of `Rocky Linux 8.4 Live
-   such as LXDE spin and boot from it.
+   ISO <https://dl.rockylinux.org/pub/rocky/8.4/Live/x86_64/>`__ and boot from it.

 #.
 Disable Secure Boot.
 ZFS modules can not be loaded of Secure Boot is enabled.
 #.
 Set root password or ``/root/authorized_keys``.
 #.
 Start SSH server::

     echo PermitRootLogin yes >> /etc/ssh/sshd_config
-    systemctl start sshd
+    systemctl restart sshd

 #.
 Connect from another computer::